krobelus/rate-experiments/README.md

 2.1 SAT Solving
 ---------------

 A SAT solver takes as input a formula and finds a model if the formula is satisfiable.
 Otherwise, the solver provides a proof that the formula is unsatisfiable.
-This proof needs to derive the unsatisfiable empty clause.

 While searching for a model, a solver maintains an assignment along with the order in which the literals were assigned.
 We call this data structure the *trail*.
 SAT solvers search through the space of all possible assignments.
-They make assumptions, adding literals to the trail that might be part of a satisfying assignment.
+They make *assumptions*, adding literals to the trail that might be part of a satisfying assignment.
 At each step, unit propagation, which will be introduced later, may add more literals to the trail.
-These literals are logically implied by the formula plus assumptions, assignments that falsify them are pruned from the search space.
-Once the trail falsifies a clause, the solver has derived the empty clause and therefore established unsatisfiability of the current formula and also the input formula.
+These literals are logically implied by the formula with the assumptions, so assignments that falsify the literals are pruned from the search space.
+Once the trail falsifies a clause, the solver has derived the unsatisfiable empty clause and therefore established unsatisfiability of the current formula and also the input formula.

-\paragraph{Unit Propagation} Given an assignment, a *unit clause* contains only falsified literals except for a single non-falsified *unit literal*.
-At any point during a solver's search, if the formula contains a unit clause given the current assignment, the unit literal $l$ in that clause is necessarily satisfied and therefore added to the trail.
+\paragraph{Unit Propagation} A *unit clause* with respect to some assignment contains only falsified literals except for a single non-falsified *unit literal*.
+At any point during a solver's search, if the formula contains a unit clause with respect to the trail, the unit literal $l$ in that clause is necessarily satisfied and therefore added to the trail.
 The unit clause is recorded as the *reason clause* for $l$.
 Every time a literal $l$ is added to the trail, the formula will be simplified by *propagating* $l$: any clause containing $l$ is discarded because it will be satisfied by $l$, and occurrences of $\overline{l}$ are removed from the remaining clauses.
 The latter step may spawn new unit clauses and thus trigger further propagation.

-The *shared UP-model* is the assignment consisting of all literals implied by unit propagation [@rebola2018two] in the current formula plus assumptions.
+The *shared UP-model* is the assignment consisting of all literals implied by unit propagation [@rebola2018two] in the formula plus assumptions.

 Given a formula where above unit propagation has been performed until fixpoint, we call a unit clause $C$ with unit literal $l \in C$ a *unique reason clause*